FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/monster_zombie.md

 ### Changes

 * Unlike original Half-Life, zombies don't have resistance against Tau-Cannon and tank guns anymore.
-This is believed to be wrong coding by Valve as zombies lack resistance to against bullets from other weapons.
+This is believed to be wrong coding by Valve as zombies lack resistance against bullets from other weapons.

 ### Skill variables